httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 RFC 3230 allowed algorithms to define their output encoding format for use with the Digest field.
 This resulted in a mixed of formats such as base64, hex or decimal.
 By virtue of using Structured fields, Content-Digest and Repr-Digest use only a single encoding format.
-Further explanation and examples is provided in {{sample-digest-values}}.
+Further explanation and examples are provided in {{sample-digest-values}}.

 # Acknowledgements
 {:numbered="false"}